awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-approve.md

-# aws:approve – Pause an execution for manual approval<a name="automation-action-approve"></a>
+# aws:approve – Pause an automation for manual approval<a name="automation-action-approve"></a>

-Temporarily pauses an Automation execution until designated principals either approve or reject the action\.
-After the required number of approvals is reached, the Automation execution resumes\.
-You can insert the approval step any place in the mainSteps section of your Automation document\.
+Temporarily pauses an automation until designated principals either approve or reject the action\.
+After the required number of approvals is reached, the automation resumes\.
+You can insert the approval step any place in the `mainSteps` section of your runbook\.

 **Note**
 The default timeout for this action is 7 days \(604800 seconds\)\.
 You can limit or extend the timeout by specifying the `timeoutSeconds` parameter for an aws:approve step\.
 If the automation step reaches the timeout value before receiving all required approval decisions, then the step and the automation stop running and return a status of Timed Out\.

-In the following example, the aws:approve action temporarily pauses the Automation workflow until one approver either accepts or rejects the workflow\.
-Upon approval, the document runs a simple PowerShell command\.
+In the following example, the aws:approve action temporarily pauses the automation until one approver either accepts or rejects the automation\.
+Upon approval, the automation runs a simple PowerShell command\.

 ------
 #### [ YAML ]